-Israel considered that circumcision guaranteed their salvation, and believed a lack of circumcision condemned the uncircumcised.
-By basing their salvation on this physical act, they missed the important spiritual lessons it was designed to teach.
-Paul made it clear that a true Jew had a circumcised heart, which has nothing to do with nationality, physical birth or the ritual cutting of the male foreskin, but faith in God's word.
+Israel considered that circumcision guaranteed their salvation and believed a lack of circumcision condemned the uncircumcised.
+By basing their salvation on this physical act, they missed the important spiritual lesson it was designed to teach.
+Paul made it clear that a true Jew had a circumcised heart, which has nothing to do with nationality, physical birth, or the ritual cutting of the male foreskin, but faith in God's Word.

 Circumcision is an outward sign of a regenerate Jew.
 It is a beautiful picture of imputed righteousness.
 It is an outward symbol of an inner change of heart - a seal of God's approval, through faith.
 Just as water baptism is an outward demonstration of the born-again believer, during this Church Age, circumcision was given as a teaching tool - a visual aid - an explanatory picture of the regeneration that takes place by faith.

 May we worship the Lord in the spirit of holiness and glory in the saving work of Christ Jesus, our Lord.
 And may we put no confidence in the flesh.
 May we remember that true circumcision is a broken and contrite heart before our heavenly Father - and glorify in the One who has declared us righteous in God's sight - by faith in Christ.